 - Extremely sensitive to heat and humidity changes

 A great-sounding classical guitar at an affordable price.

 This is a great guitar for serious classical players.
 This instrument has a solid cedar top, paired with beautiful rosewood back and sides for incredible depth of tone.
 The build quality on this guitar is simply sensational, and it delivers some of the most beautiful tones you’ll hear from any classical guitar.

 On the top, it was western red cedar, and on the back and sides, east Indian rosewood.
-The neck was mahogany, and it had a traditional wide profile – something that serious classical players will find comfortable, but we’d suggest that less experienced players may want to consider a guitar with a slimmer neck.
+The neck was mahogany and it had a traditional wide profile.
+Serious classical players will find comfortable, but less experienced players may want to consider a guitar with a slimmer neck.